sljy1995/StephTheAlpha/_posts/2025-12-25-monetising-vrp-for-aapl.md

   </tbody>
 </table>

-The Sharpe ratio indicates attractive risk-adjusted returns, while the Kelly fraction provides a theoretical upper bound on capital allocation under the assumption of stable return distributions.
+The Sharpe ratio indicates **attractive risk-adjusted returns**, while the Kelly fraction provides a theoretical upper bound on capital allocation under the assumption of stable return distributions.

 ## Testing for Regime-resilience